Introduction to Maths

 • Edexcel Entry level certificate: Redeveloped to complement the Edexcel GCSE (9-1) Mathematics qualification, the new Entry Level Certificate in Mathematics has a clearer focus on building the basic mathematical skills and understanding the lower ability students need to progress towards GCSE.
 This qualification is designed around the needs of students working at this level with assessment designed to encourage progression towards GCSE.
 We offer this to some of our students.

-Setting in ability groups: Pupils are split into 11 sets according to ability at the start of Year 9.
+Setting in ability groups: Students are split into 11 sets according to ability at the start of Year 9.
 The setting is based on the summative assessment students complete during Year 8.
-This differentiation allows all pupils to attain the highest grades while being suitably challenged.
+This differentiation allows all students to attain the highest grades while being suitably challenged.
 This setting is flexible and reviewed on a termly basis, however we do not encourage set movements in Year 11 as the students need stability with their teachers near to the GCSE exams.

 Assessments: Regular assessment is done in class to assess the various components of the course.
 There are whole school summative assessments twice each year for Year 9 and 10.
 Students are exposed to new style exam questions through these assessments.
 An end of Year 10 exam is usually a full GCSE linear style exam to give students in Year 10 an exposure to what they will face in Year 11.
 There are two sets of mock exams for Year 11, one in December and the second in March.
 Diagnostic analysis and feedback of these mock exams allows students to address their areas of improvement and know their strengths.